sasanikolic90/sasanikolic90.github.io/_posts/2020-01-24-tech-im-excited-about.md

 ---
 layout: post
 title:  "7 technologies I'm excited about in 2021"
 summary: "New year, new challenges and new technologies.
-In this blog post I want to discuss some of the technologies I'm excited about and will be investing my learning time in this year."
+In this blog post I want to discuss some of the things I'm excited about and will be investing my learning time in this year."
 author: sasanikolic
 date: '2020-01-24 19:40:00 +0200'
 category: tech-2021